tanghao-xiaomi/docs/en/device_dev_guide/connection/telephony/telephonytool/call.md

 #### Description

-The `transfer` command is used to transfer the current ongoing call to another device.
-This feature depends on network support.
+The `transfer` command transfers the current active call to another device.
+This feature is network-dependent.

-#### Syntax
+#### Format

 ```Bash
 transfer [slot_id]
 ```

-- slot_id: Set the slot to be used, currently only supports `0`.
+- `slot_id`: The slot to use.
+Currently, only `0` is supported.

 #### Example